Mina Radulović

 Zorana Rackov

 Zorana Rackov was born in Kikinda in 1980.
 She holds a Bachelor’s degree in French language and literature.
 She translated the short story collection 25 cents et autres histoires à la pièce by Marie-Chantale Gariépy, the novel Rengaine by Julien Maret and the novel Poids lourd by Pascal Rebetez.
 She has been granted a residential stay by the Ledig-Rowohlt, Château de Lavigny Foundation for her new translation project Hériter du silence by Mathias Howald.
-Translations: 25 centi, Sve po starom, Teška kategorija, Tišina u nasleđe, Silsi, Rimski zoološki vrt, Odgovorila je: „Berlin, dušo!”
+Translations: 25 centi, Sve po starom, Teška kategorija, Tišina u nasleđe, Silsi, Rimski zoološki vrt, Odgovorila je: „Berlin, dušo!”, Odlazak.

 Anna Sedláčková

 Anna Sedláčková is a translator of Czech-Serbian origin.
 She actively translates into both languages, mainly from Latvian and Lithuanian.
 She studied in Prague and Helsinki.
 She has translated the works of several leading Latvian and Lithuanian authors (Nora Ikstena, Inga Gaile, Ilze Jansone, Dalia Grinkevičiūtė) into Czech.
 In addition to literary translation, she is involved in linguistic research.
 Together with her colleagues at the Livonian Institute of the University of Latvia, she works on the revitalization of the endangered Livonian language in Latvia.
-Translations: Lepotice, Veštice, Reka, U svetlosti.
+Translations: Lepotice, Veštice, Reka, U svetlosti, Dete od stakla.

 Nataša Srdić